-The Bonanno Underboss
+Carmine Galante Becomes The Bonanno Family Underboss

 Galante’s value to the Bonanno operation was in drug trafficking, particularly heroin.
 Galante spoke various Italian dialects and was fluent in Spanish and French.
 He oversaw the family’s drug business in Montreal as it smuggled so-called “French Connection” heroin from France into the United States.

 Galante spent the years 1953 to 1956 in Canada organizing the narcotics operation.
 He was suspected of being behind several murders, including those of drug carriers who were too slow.
 Canada eventually deported Galante back to the United States.

 Heroin And The Zips